secretGeek/today-i-learned-staging/angular/getting_started_deborah_kurata.md

 Those scripts are a map of friendly little names on the left to 'complex' commands on the right.

-So when we run `npm start` it is a shortcut to running:  `npm run ng serve -o`
+So, for this project, when we run `npm start` it is a shortcut to running:  `npm run ng serve -o`